hgcordeiro/ticker-test-1/README.md

-# MK2 - Ticker Technical Test Part 2
+# MK3 - Ticker Technical Test Part 3

-Disclaimer: the solution for both Mk models consider robots are facing the positive side of Y axis:
+Disclaimer: the solutions for all Mk models consider robots are facing the positive side of Y axis:
 ```
 y
 ^